*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 The employer-sponsored programs that you can use depend upon what your employer offers.
 Not every employer offers housing or closing assistance, and employer-assisted housing programs are usually joint efforts between state governments and employers.

 Set up a meeting with your manager or HR representative and ask if your workplace offers any kind of down payment or closing cost assistance.

 Who Qualifies For First-Time Home Buyer Programs?

 Some buyers believe that they might not qualify for first-time buyer programs.
-The best thing to do is talk to the Home Loan Experts at Rocket Mortgage® if you aren’t sure whether you qualify, as they can take a look at your unique situation and point you in the right direction.
+The best thing to do is talk to a Home Loan Expert at Rocket Mortgage® by Quicken Loans® if you aren’t sure whether you qualify, as they can take a look at your unique situation and point you in the right direction.

 Charities, nonprofits and employer programs are also available.
 These programs vary by state, but you can easily find programs you qualify for through HUD’s website.
-As a first-time buyer, you cannot have owned property in the last three years.
-If you aren’t sure if you’re considered a first-time buyer, a Home Loan Expert at Rocket Mortgage® by Quicken Loans® can help you determine the best route for you.
+As a first-time buyer, you cannot have owned property in the last 3 years.

 How Much Do You Need For A Down Payment On A House?

 Wondering how much you need to put down on a house?
 Learn the ins and outs of down payments and how much you actually need to bring to closing.